kgates-github/code_snippets/README.md

     src/PascalsTriangles.js

-JavaScript: Code for the Obama Campaign's www.barackobama.com/local:
+JavaScript: Code for the Obama Campaign:
 ---------------------------

 I wrote about 40-50% of this.
 We had to make a lot of changes at the last second to please campaign headquarters.
 It's not the prettiest code I've seen, but it got through a rigorous testing program, and we shipped 4 weeks before the election.